spectrocloud/librarium/docs/docs-content/clusters/clusters.md

 ## Cluster Grid View

-In the **Clusters** page, you can view all clusters within a given scope in a grid view.
-You can customize the grid by applying filters, pinning and hiding columns, as well as sorting by attributes.
+On the **Clusters** page, you can view all clusters within a given scope in a grid view that displays the clusters with their attributes.
+You can customize the grid by applying filters, removing and adding columns, pinning columns, as well as ordering the clusters by certain attributes.

 ### Cluster Attributes